Where face masks are recommended

 - community and iwi health providers

-- pharmacies — but not those inside supermarkets
+- pharmacies — excluding pharmacies inside supermarkets

 - urgent care services, such as after-hours clinics